EbbyRaymundo/5e-spell-combo-tool/README.md

 9. Rank 9 spells
    - **Around the World**: A galaxy forms around you.
 You are the axis of its creation, the feeling of the planet's rotations fills you with great power.
 A power in which you can redirect others’ powers for your own.
 May also use a preexisting XYZ spell of rank 5 and 5 Sorcery points as material to cast.
 While this spell has material, any battle damage done to you is negated and instead inflicted on the one dealing the damage.
 As a reaction, you can detach one material and target one opponent: negate the effects of any magic spells or items that they currently have active on them for 1 hour.
 As an action, you can detach one material: cast the spell Time Stop with an additional base round.
    - **The True King of all Calamities**: A large spectral dragon hovers over you, its very presence terrifying those who oppose the caster.
 May also use a preexisting XYZ spell of rank 5 and 5 Sorcery points as material to cast.
 While this spell has material, your enemies cannot regain hit points.
 As a reaction, you may detach one material: until the beginning of your next turn, your enemies may not cast spells targeting or attack you or your allies.

+### Link Spellcasting

+1. You must be at minimum a level 11 spellcaster.
+2. You must have at minimum 13 Intelligence.
+3. You must have both hands free meaning that they cannot carry a shield.
+At most, they can hold an arcane focus, wand, or staff.
+4. After a spell resolves or ends, it can be repurposed as material for a Link spell.
+5. A spell can’t be reabsorbed if it deals maximum damage.
+6. A spell can’t be reabsorbed if it is a cantrip.
+7. You can only store an amount of reabsorbed spells up to your PB.
+8. All stored spells are lost on a Long Rest.
+9. A Link spell’s effect can be reused, and lasts for as many minutes as its Link rating.
+10. You can only cast each Link spell once per Rest.

+To perform Link spellcasting, the caster summons a portal with empty magical circuit slots using their focus in one hand, and with the other hand, sends the saved spell energy into the corresponding circuits.
+The effect of this completed circuit manifests as a construct emerging from the portal.

+#### What kind of Link spells can I use?

+Link spells take a vast amount of resources to develop since the circuit pattern is unique to every Link spell, and require a vast amount of trial and error.
+Creating a Link spell should be made as a way to improve spellcasting efficiency, not necessarily to create new spells.

+1. Link 2 spells
+   - **Verte Anaconda**: As an action, Link 2 spells.
+You can spend ¼ of your max HP to cast any “Fusion” or “Polymerization” spell instead of consuming a spell slot.
+   - **Chris-chan Halqifibrax**: As an action, Link 1 synchro spell and 1 other spell.
+When you Synchro cast, you can tune the spell without expending a spell slot if the upcast is 3 levels or lower.
+As a reaction, you can dispel this Link spell and immediately Synchro cast any spell without expending any resources.
+   - **Electrumite**: As an action, Link 2 pendulum cast spells.
+When you Link cast this spell, recover a spell slot used during the pendulum scaling.
+As an action, you can reabsorb one of your already-set pendulum scales, then cast a spell of the same level as the scale you just absorbed using sorcery points.
+Then, you can change the scale at no cost, then take another action to pendulum cast only 1 spell.
+   - **I:P Masquerena**: As an action reaction, Link 2 non-Link spells.
+As a reaction, tThis Link spell can be used as Link material before the end of its duration.
+A Link spell that uses this spell as Link material can’t be counterspelled or dispelled and is immune to anti-magic fields.
+   - **Ahashina**: As an action, Link 2 spells that were the same level.
+When you XYZ cast a spell that uses 2 materials and is the same rank as the level of the linked spells, the XYZ spell requires only 1 spell slot and the associated number of sorcery points.
+If you XYZ spellcast while this Link spell is active, target one creature within 60 feet: cast Fireball on them as a free action.

+## Unsupported Extra Deck Spellcasting Methods

+Pendulum spellcasting and Delve spellcasting are unsupported since Delve spellcasting only relies on spell slots and has no dependencies on other spells.
+This could later be changed if they are confirmed to have levels and maybe an associated spell school.
+XYZ would be in a similar situation but has an associated Link spell, and have Ranks which are similar enough to Levels.
+Pendulum spellcasting is just a matter of knowing the associated rules.
+It does not require keeping track of any new spells.